-- All food provided must exceed the WWF Livewell principles wwf.org.uk/livewell. - All food provided must be meat-free. - At least half of main dishes must be vegan (i.e. they must not contain or be made using any animal products). - The remainder must be ovo-lacto vegetarian (i.e. they may contain dairy and eggs). - If requested, mains may contain seafood provided it meets the requirements under 'responsible sourcing criteria' below.
+- WWF-UK will provide food that exceeds our Livewell principles wwf.org.uk/livewell. - All food provided must be meat-free. - At least half of main dishes must be vegan (i.e. they must not contain or be made using any animal products). - The remainder must be ovo-lacto vegetarian (i.e. they may contain dairy and eggs). - If requested, mains may contain seafood provided it meets the requirements under 'responsible sourcing criteria' below.
 In those instances, no more than one fifth of mains may contain seafood, with the remainder being vegan (at least 50%) and vegetarian.
-For example, of six sandwiches, one may include seafood, three will be vegan and two will be vegetarian. - Whole and minimally processed foods are preferred.
-We will seek to use low fat nonsweetened dairy products, minimum butter, mayonnaise, salt and sugar and choose whole grains rather than refined grains.
+For example, of six sandwiches, one may include seafood, three will be vegan and two will be vegetarian.
+Please contact the Environmental Manager before applying this exception. - Whole and minimally processed foods are preferred.
+We will seek to use low fat non-sweetened dairy products, minimum butter, mayonnaise, salt and sugar and choose whole grains rather than refined grains.